 This regulatory document incorporates and clarifies requirements found in the NSCA and the regulations made under the NSCA for reporting.
-"Reporting" means scheduled reports, reports on events, notifications and the submission of specific records.
+"Reporting" means reports on events, notifications and the submission of specific records, along with annual compliance monitoring reports.

 Nothing contained in this document is to be construed as relieving any licensee from any other pertinent requirements.
 It is the licensee's responsibility to identify and comply with all applicable regulations and licence conditions.